AdobeDocs/experience-platform.en/help/query-service/guardrails.md

 ## Prerequisites

-Before continuing with this document, you are recommended to have a good understanding of the two key Query Service capabilities described below:
+Before continuing with this document, you should have a good understanding of the two key Query Service capabilities described below:

-1. **Ad hoc queries**: For executing `SELECT` queries to explore, experiment, and validate data where the results of the queries **are not stored** on the data lake.
+* **Ad hoc queries**: For executing `SELECT` queries to explore, experiment, and validate data where the results of the queries **are not stored** on the data lake.

-1. **Batch queries**: For executing `INSERT TABLE AS SELECT` and `CREATE TABLE AS SELECT` queries to clean, shape, manipulate, and enrich data.
+* **Batch queries**: For executing `INSERT TABLE AS SELECT` and `CREATE TABLE AS SELECT` queries to clean, shape, manipulate, and enrich data.
 The results of these queries **are stored** on the data lake.
 The metric for measuring the consumption of this functionality is computational hours.

 The illustration below summarizes how Query Service capabilities are currently packaged and licensed: